Ampleforth

-Ampleforth is a village and civil parish in the Ryedale district of North Yorkshire, England, 20 mi north of York.
+Ampleforth is a village and civil parish in North Yorkshire, England, 20 mi north of York.
 The village is situated on the edge of the North York Moors National Park.
 The parish has a population of 883 according to the 2001 census, increasing to 1,345 at the 2011 Census, and includes Ampleforth College.
 The name Ampleforth means "the ford where the sorrel grows".

 History

 The Ryedale Roman Bronzes, a ritual Roman metalwork assemblage, was found by two metal detectorists in a field near Ampleforth in May 2020.

 Ampleforth is mentioned in the Domesday Book as belonging to the Archbishop of York, but that the land was possibly waste.
 The name ‘Ampleforth’ derives from a combination of the Old English words ampre (sorrel) and ford meaning ‘(place by) ford where sorrel grew.’

 Until immediately after the Second World War Ampleforth mainly consisted of houses built along the main road which serves as the principal thoroughfare.
 Here there are several buildings dating back to the 19th century including the village's shop and the adjoining Coram Cottage, constructed in 1856.

 After the Second World War the village began to spread southwards and further east along what now are called Mill Lane and East Lane.
 At the southern end of the village there is a former council estate constructed in the 1960s which formed the greatest part of the development.
 Construction of new houses continues today.
 Along East Lane small farms are gradually being developed into large homes so that the rural and residential split becomes less marked.

-The Church of England parish church is dedicated to St Hilda, an English abbess who founded Whitby Abbey.
+St Hilda's Church, Ampleforth, the Church of England parish church, is dedicated to St Hilda, an English abbess who founded Whitby Abbey.
 The church dates back to Saxon times, with elements from the 13th century.
 Attached to the church is a primary school run jointly by the Church of England and the North Yorkshire County Council Education service which was judged to be good in Ofsted reports from 2011, 2016 and 2020.